Sruthi-29/Sruthi-29/README.md

 * Logic (SAT Solvers) and Digital Electronics <br>
 * Discrete Mathematics, Linear Algebra and Calculus

 ## Achievements <br>
 * Software Engineering Internship at Waters Corporation developing a useful web application for internal use for the company, in my first year.
 Tech Stack: React, Django, MySQL, git, GitHub, GitHub Actions and Projects using Scrum, an Agile methodology.
+I mastered the use of Cypress for End-to-End Automated Software Testing of the web application.
 * DurHack Winner for *Most Creative Use of Twilio* and *Atom Bank User Experience Challenge* at university level, and winner of several hackathons at high school level.
 [View Project on Devpost](https://devpost.com/software/sentiment-analyser-w1qlmy)
 *  Worked collaboratively to develop three web applications in my first year at university.